-We expect Mayor de Blasio to approve a comprehensive plan to racially, socioeconomically, and academically integrate New York City’s 480 public high schools by June 26, 2019.
+We ARE CALLING ON Mayor de Blasio to approve a comprehensive plan to racially, socioeconomically, and academically integrate New York City’s 480 public high schools.

 We marked the 65th anniversary of the Supreme Court’s decision in Brown v.
 Board by meeting with 15 education policymakers, including Chancellor Richard Carranza and First Deputy Mayor Dean Fuleihan, at City Hall to discuss our plan to integrate New York City high schools.